open-formulieren/open-forms/docs/developers/embedding.rst

     ``sentryDSN`` is used but it's not required.

 ``backToTopText``:
-    The text for "Back to top" button shown in the form navigation.
+    The text for "Back to top" link shown in the form navigation.
 Defaults to an empty string.
-Should be filled if "Back to top" button is used.
+Should be filled if "Back to top" link is used.

 ``backToTopRef``:
-    The id of an HTML element, which is a destination of the "Back to top" button in the form navigation.
+    The id of an HTML element, which is a destination of the "Back to top" link in the form navigation.
 Defaults to an empty string.
-Should be filled if "Back to top" button is used.
+Should be filled if "Back to top" link is used.

 Content Security Policy (CSP)
 -----------------------------